-The Consumer Affairs Agency that supervises QCOs and SQCOs never intervenes directly in QCO and SQCO actions.
-However, QCOs and SQCOs are certified under strict requirements by the Prime Minister and supervised by the authorities, and the Prime Minister has the power to rescind the certification (articles 13 and 30 to 34 of the Consumer Contract Act and articles 65, 85 and 86 of the Special Act).
+The Consumer Affairs Agency that supervises qualified consumer organisations (QCOs) and specified qualified consumer organisations (SQCOs) never intervenes directly in QCO and SQCO actions.
+However, QCOs and SQCOs are certified under strict requirements by the Prime Minister and supervised by the authorities, and the Prime Minister has the power to rescind the certification (articles 13 and 30 to 34 of the Consumer Contract Act and articles 65, 85 and 86 of the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (the Special Act)).
 Therefore, it is considered that these systems prevent QCOs and SQCOs from conducting inappropriate acts such as vexatious actions.

-Regarding the SQCO action, when three years have passed from the enforcement of the Special Act (ie, after 1 October 2019), the government is to review the status of the enforcement of the Special Act, and, if it finds it necessary, take the required measures based on the results of the review (article 5(2) of the Supplementary Provisions of the Special Act).
+Regarding the SQCO action, when three years have passed from the enforcement of the Special Act, the government is to review the status of the enforcement of the Special Act, and, if it finds it necessary, take the required measures based on the results of the review (article 5(2) of the Supplementary Provisions of the Special Act).
+Three years have now passed since the enforcement of the Special Act, and, therefore, the review of the Special Act is anticipated to commence shortly.
+We believe that during this review it is likely that the government will address the issue of the number of SQCO actions, which has been fairly low.